Isomorphisms of $BV(\sigma)$ spaces: Preliminaries

 \section{Preliminaries}

 In this section we shall briefly outline the definitions of the spaces $AC(\sigma)$ and $BV(\sigma)$.
-We shall follow the simplified development used in \cite{DL2}, rather than the original one given in \cite{AD1}.
+We shall follow a simplified development rather than the original one given in \cite{AD1}.
+Further details about the evolution of this definition of variation for functions defined on subsets of the plane is given in the appendix.

 For the remainder of the paper, unless otherwise specified, isomorphism will mean a Banach algebra isomorphism, that is, a continuous algebra isomorphism with a continuous inverse.
+It is worth noting that the $AC(\sigma)$ and $BV(\sigma)$ spaces are always semisimple Banach algebras.
+A consequence of this is that any algebra isomorphism between say $BV(\sigma)$ spaces is automatically a Banach algebra isomorphism.
 We shall write $\mathcal{A} \simeq \mathcal{B}$ to denote that $\mathcal{A}$ is isomorphic to $\mathcal{B}$.
 All algebras will consist of complex-valued functions.
 We shall identify the plane as either $\C$ or $\R^2$ as is notationally convenient.
 Given two distinct points $\vecx$ and $\vecy$ in the plane, $\ls[\vecx,\vecy]$ will denote the closed line segment joining them.

 Suppose that $\sigma$ is a nonempty compact subset of $\mC$ and that $f: \sigma \to \mathbb{C}$.
 The partitions which are used in the classical definition of variation are replaced here by finite lists of points in the domain $\sigma$.
 The definition needs to take into account not just the differences between the function values at points on the list, but also how these points are positioned in the plane.